 The overall structure of a website should be logical and organized in a way that makes navigation easy for users and search engines.
 Concretely, the URLs must then be very descriptive.
 It is also recommended to use header tags which will aim to define the hierarchy of the content of the different web pages.

 Schema markup and structured data

 Using schema tags and structured data can greatly improve a site's visibility in the SERPs.
-These elements provide search engines with additional information about the content of the page, enabling the display of rich snippets in search results.
-It should be noted that Google offers, in this sense, a structured data test tool to verify the correct implementation of these elements.
+These elements provide search engines with additional information about the content of the page, allowing rich snippets to be displayed in search results.
+It should be noted that Google offers, in this sense, a structured data testing tool to verify the correct implementation of these elements.

 Handling 404 errors

 404 errors occur when a page cannot be found.
-When they occur, these error codes can harm user experience , and thus your SEO , if not handled properly.
-It is therefore important to check your site regularly, making sure that it does not contain 404 errors.
-In the event of this type of error, it would be important to correct it quickly, either by restoring the missing page, or by redirecting the 'URL to another relevant page.
+When they occur, these error codes can harm the user experience , and thus your SEO , if not handled correctly.
+It is therefore important to regularly check your site to ensure that it does not contain 404 errors.
+In the event of this type of error, it would be important to correct it quickly, either by restoring the missing page or by redirecting the 'URL to another relevant page.

 In addition to improving the probability that your site is well positioned in search results, good technical SEO optimization has the advantage of demonstrating positive impacts on the user experience (UX) in general.

 Business manager or decision-maker, maximize your online visibility with The Ultimate Guide to SEO 2023 .
 Written by experts, this guide offers you key strategies to shine on search engines.
 Don't miss this opportunity to invest in your digital future.
 Get the guide now.